amm009uk/sonoff_Basic/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Features

 - Custom firmware to take greater control and integrate with an MQTT Broker.
-The Broker would typically integrate with your Home Automation system
+The Broker would typically integrate with your Home Automation system.
+In my case I use openHAB

 - Device will respond to:
     1. MQTT message